 - Configuration Manager: Clang/LLVM works on a large number of

 architectures and operating systems and can cross-compile to a similarly large

 number of configurations, but the pitfalls of choosing the command-line

 options, making sure the right sub-architecture is chosen and that the correct

 optional elements of your particular system can be a pain.

 A tool that would investigate hosts and targets, and store the configuration in files that can later be used by Clang itself to avoid command-line options, especially the ones regarding which target options to use, would greatly alleviate this problem.
 A simple tool, with little or no dependency on LLVM itself, that will investigate a target architecture by probing hardware, software, libraries and compiling and executing code to identify all properties that would be relevant to command-line options (VFP, SSE, NEON, ARM vs. Thumb etc), triple settings etc.

 The first stage is to build a CFLAGS for Clang that would produce code on the current Host to the identified Target.

 The second stage would be to produce a configuration file (that can be used independently of the Host) so that Clang can read it and not need a gazillion of command-line options.
 Such file should be simple JSON / INI or anything that a text editor could change.

-If you hit a bug with clang, it is very useful for us if you reduce the code that demonstrates the problem down to something small.
-There are many ways to do this; ask on cfe-dev for advice.
+If you hit a bug with Clang, it is very useful for us if you reduce the code that demonstrates the problem down to something small.
+There are many ways to do this; ask on Discourse, Discord, or for advice.